Ale-dlaczego/finance-management-app/README.md

-# finance-management-app
+# 💵 FMA (finance-management-app)
-Application (web w/ rwd mobile UI) to management your expenses and keep track of reamining budget.
+This app will allow you to keep track of your expenses and reamining budget.

+## Technical stuff
+wip.